Xabier Lete: Singer

-Xabier Lete studied in La Salle school in Herrera, Donostia.
-After graduating high school, he went to Tarragona to do technical studies, but he didn´t finish them.
+Xabier Lete was born in Oiartzun, Gipuzkoa, on April 5, 1944.
+He studied in La Salle school in Herrera, San Sebastián.
+After graduating high school, he went to Tarragona to do technical studies, but he did not finish them.
 Instead, he went to the cinema and spent his time reading.
 When he returned to the Basque Country, he started to work in a factory in Pasaia (Gipuzkoa), where he started to write his first poems.
 He had been an enthusiastic about reading since he was young, and he started to write early.
 He started to write for the "Zeruko Argiak" magazine in 1965.
 Xabier Lete also had a close relationship with the world of acting, being a member of the group Lartaun in Oiartzun.
 He met Joxean Artze thanks to Julen Lekuona, an acquaintance from his town.

 He took part in the birth of the group Ez Dok Amairu, and it was Jorge Oteiza the man who gave the name to the band.
-This well-known sculptor´s dream was to create a movement for the recovery of the Basque Culture, which would gather all the artistic disciplines.
+This well-known sculptor's dream was to create a movement for the recovery of the Basque Culture, which would gather all the artistic disciplines.
 In the area of music, that goal had its answer in the band Ez Dok Amairu.
 These were years of Francoist Spain.
 But enough Basques were willing to do something to improve the situation, and thus, answering that desire, the songs became screams.
 Unfortunately, in 1970 the band broke up after they performed the "Baga, biga, higa" show.

 Lete collaborated with other singers, such as Antton Valverde, for instance, with whom he gave voice to the poems of Lizardi and of Txirrita between 1975 and 1978.
 Xabier Lete also worked in the world of acting with the aim of setting the foundation for a modern Basque theatre.
 He met Eugenio Arozena at that time and he worked with him.
 The works that emerged from that cooperation led to new groups of theatre in Oiartzun.

-The most important part of Lete´s songs are the underlying poems and the words that are said in them, even though the music was very often composed by him too.
-Apart from his own words, Lete also sang other singers' songs, such as Lizardi´s or Jacques Brel´s.
-In the same way, other singers have also used Lete´s poems for their musical works, such as Mikel Laboa, Antton Valverde, Imanol Larzabal or Benito Lertxundi, for example.
+The most important part of Lete's songs are the underlying poems and the words that are said in them, even though the music was very often composed by him too.
+Apart from his own words, Lete also sang other singers' songs, such as Lizardi's or Jacques Brel's.
+In the same way, other singers have also used Lete's poems for their musical works, such as Mikel Laboa, Antton Valverde, Imanol Larzabal or Benito Lertxundi, for example.